api3dao/old-api3-docs/README.md

 ## Guides

-Guides on using Airnode as the provider
+Guides on using Airnode as a provider

 - [API integration](/guides/api-integration.md)
 - [Configuring Airnode](/guides/configuring-airnode.md)
 - [Deploying Airnode](/guides/deploying-airnode.md)
 - [Setting authorizers](/guides/setting-authorizers.md)

-Guides on using Airnode as the requester
+Guides on using Airnode as a requester

 - [Creating a requester](/guides/creating-a-requester.md)
 - [Developing a client contract](/guides/developing-a-client-contract.md)

 # Community